The JWST UNCOVER Treasury survey: Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization: Survey Design

 \subsection{Observational Strategy}

 The first UNCOVER data consist of deep (4{-}6 hour per filter) NIRCam pre-imaging on the A2744 cluster to ${\sim}29.5{-}30$AB magnitude in 7 filters, collected in November 2022.
-Nine months later we will target sources detected in NIRCam with ultra-deep 19 hour NIRSpec/PRISM low-resolution spectroscopy.
+Nine months later {July/August 2023} we {targeted} sources detected in NIRCam with ultra-deep 19 hour NIRSpec/PRISM low-resolution spectroscopy. {Due to technical issues, a fraction of NIRSpec observations will be repeated in July/August 2024)}.
 Both sets of observations include deep parallel imaging (in NIRISS and NIRCam, respectively), to increase the area for deep photometric studies of high-redshift galaxies at mild ($1.1{-}1.3\times$) lensing magnification.
 The footprints of these components are shown in Figure \ref{fig:footprints} (left panel), and reproduced along with ancillary data from \HST and \emph{VLT}/MUSE (center panel), as well as other Cycle 1 \JWST data (right panel).